-Greeters will welcome you at the front door of the parish, and Ushers will greet you by the main doors into the church, and they will give you a Sunday service bulletin.
-The Greeters and Ushers are a good source for any questions you may have before, or during the service.
-If you have any special needs, like you are unable to come up to the rail for Communion, but would still like to receive, tell an Usher and they will let the priest know.
+Greeters will welcome you at the front door of the parish and they will give you a Sunday service bulletin.
+The Greeters are a good source for any questions you may have before, or during the service.
+If you have any special needs, like you are unable to come up to the rail for Communion, but would still like to receive, tell an Greeter and they will let the priest know.

 Have a seat anywhere you like; people will be happy to share a pew with you.
 Before the service some organ or piano music will be played.
 This is a nice time to pray and focus yourself for worship; some folks chat a bit, and that’s okay, too.
 You may see some people scurrying around up near the altar and the lectern, making last minute preparations before for the service begins.
 There are visitor cards in the pew rack in front of you.
 We would love for you to fill one out to let us know a little about you and your visit with us today, and there is a guest book at the back of the church too.

-We are happy to have children and youth in church with us, and don’t mind a little extra noise.
+We are happy to have children and youth in church with us, and we don’t mind a little extra noise.
 We have a “soft space” within the church for younger children to have a space that is just their size, where parents can sit with their children, and the children can still listen within a space that makes it possible for them to keep themselves occupied, and where they can still experience the service too.
-Church School starts at 9:45am and is in the Church School wing of the parish; the children and youth join us in the church for Communion.
-We also have wonderful nursery for the little ones; the nursery is also in the Church School wing.
-If you wish to take your youngsters to either place, the Ushers will be happy to direct you.
-Your children are also welcome to stay in church with you.
+Church School starts at 9:45am and is in the Church School wing of the parish; the children and youth join us in the church at the Peace.
+We also have wonderful nursery for the little ones if a parent needs a different space for a little bit; the nursery is also in the Church School wing.
+If you wish to take your youngsters to either place, the Greeters will be happy to direct you.
+Your children are always welcome to stay in church with you.

-There may be a Choir or a smaller group of singers at the service to help lead the songs, and we welcome you to join in, no matter what kind of voice you have.
-We think God probably doesn’t care if you can carry a tune, as long as you are singing with your heart.
+There may be a Choir or a smaller group of singers at the service to help lead the songs, and we welcome you to join in, no matter what kind of voice you have, it’s singing from our heart that makes all the difference.

 Episcopalians are known for sitting, standing, kneeling, and even some “wandering around” during services.
 You may follow along or just sit and observe.
 Basically, we stand to sing, sit to learn, and kneel to pray.
 Also, you will notice that some of us bow when the cross passes, or genuflect, or cross ourselves at certain times during the service.
 These are signs of respect and reverence to God and Jesus Christ.
 These practices vary greatly among our parishioners; you will not stick out if you do not make any of these gestures, as not everyone does.